Special Interest Groups

 Vice Chair: Jenn Le, PharmD

-According to the Board of Pharmacy Specialties, oncology pharmacy specialists recommend, design, implement, monitor and modify pharmacotherapeutic plans to optimize outcomes in patients with malignant diseases.
-The Hematology/Oncology SIG brings together members who care for pediatric cancer patients.
+According to the Board of Pharmacy Specialties, hematology/oncology pharmacy specialists recommend, design, implement, monitor and modify pharmacotherapeutic plans to optimize outcomes in patients with hematologic and/or oncologic diseases.
+The Hematology/Oncology SIG brings together members who care for pediatric patients with hematologic and/or oncologic diseases.

 Chair: Sarah Parsons, PharmD